sighthoundinc/ext-sh-edge-sdk/README.md

 # Overview
-This repository contains example code demonstrating Boulder AI SDK Features on Boulder-AI device hardware.
+This repository contains example code demonstrating Sighthound SDK Features on Boulder-AI device hardware.

 Login to your device using ssh and the IP address of the device or the name of the device as